 Phillips is a member of the Board of Editors of Middle East Quarterly, the leading conservative journal of Middle Eastern policy studies.

-Phillips holds a master of arts (MA) as well as a master of arts in law and diplomacy (MALD) in international security studies from the Fletcher School of Law and Diplomacy at Tufts University.
-He received a bachelor's degree in international relations from Brown University.
+Phillips holds a master of arts as well as a master of arts in law and diplomacy in International Security Studies from the Fletcher School of Law and Diplomacy at Tufts University.
+He received a bachelor’s degree in International Relations from Brown University.